yasutakatou/metricli/README.md

 For example, you want to do metric monitoring easily.
 However, implementing a tool like datadog requires a lot of work and convincing your team.
-Wouldn't it be nice if you could check it every morning when you go to make your coffee?
+Wouldn't it be nice if you could check it every morning when you go to make your coffee like do execute commands?
 This tool will make that feeling come true.

 --